 biography

-Born Philip St. John Basil Rathbone on June 13, 1892, in Johannesburg, South Africa, stage and screen actor Basil Rathbone was raised in England.
+Basil Rathbone Born Philip St. John Basil Rathbone on June 13, 1892, in Johannesburg, South Africa, stage and screen actor Basil Rathbone was raised in England.
 As a teenager he took an interest in acting, and by the time he was 20 years old he was a prominent actor on the London stage.
 Service in World War I interrupted his career, but following the war Rathbone made his way to the U.S. and Broadway.
 By the early 1920s he was working steadily on Broadway and had been cast in a few pictures in small roles.
-In the late 1920s, with the advent of talkies, Rathbone went west to Hollywood and was put under contract to MGM, where his first feature was the comedy-of-manners The Last of Mrs. Cheyney (1929; with Norma Shearer and Hedda Hopper).
+His impeccable diction, with the advent of talkies in the 1920s, led Rathbone to Hollywood and was put under contract to MGM, where his first feature was the comedy-of-manners The Last of Mrs. Cheyney (1929; with Norma Shearer and Hedda Hopper).
 He acted in several more films during this period for MGM and other studios but returned to Broadway in late 1930.
 After acting in a few plays, all with short runs, he soon returned to Hollywood to resume his film career.

 the films of basil rathbone